Clothing: Sport and activity

-For practical, comfort or safety reasons, most sports and physical activities are practised wearing special clothing.
+For practical, comfort, or safety reasons, most sports and physical activities are practised wearing special clothing.
 Common sportswear garments include shorts, T-shirts, tennis shirts, leotards, tracksuits, and trainers.
 Specialized garments include wet suits (for swimming, diving, or surfing), salopettes (for skiing), and leotards (for gymnastics).
-Also, spandex materials often are used as base layers to soak up sweat.
-Spandex is preferable for active sports that require form fitting garments, such as volleyball, wrestling, track and field, dance, gymnastics, and swimming.
+Also, spandex is often used as a base layer to wick away sweat.
+Spandex is preferable for active sports that require form-fitting garments, such as volleyball, wrestling, track and field, dance, gymnastics, and swimming.

 Fashion

 Paris set the 1900–1940 fashion trends for Europe and North America.
 Day dresses had drop waists, sashes or belts around the low waist or hip and a skirt that hung anywhere from the ankle on up to the knee.
-Day wear had sleeves (long to mid-bicep) and a skirt that was straight, pleated, hank hemmed, or tiered.
+Day wear had sleeves (long to mid-bicep) and a skirt that was straight, pleated, hemmed, or tiered.
 Jewelry was not conspicuous.
 Hair was often bobbed, giving a boyish look.

-In the early twenty-first century a diverse range of styles exists in fashion, varying by geography, exposure to modern media, economic conditions, and ranging from expensive haute couture, to traditional garb, to thrift store grunge.
-Fashion shows are events for designers to show off new and often extravagant designs.
+In the early twenty-first century, a diverse range of styles exists in fashion, varying by geography, exposure to modern media, and economic conditions, ranging from expensive haute couture to traditional garb to thrift store grunge.
+Fashion shows are events where designers showcase new and often extravagant designs.